edpham/m0m0bowlparser/README.txt

 python processWaivers.py 2012_processed_draftresults.txt 2012_raw_waiverwireresults.txt 2012_processed_waivermoves.txt
 python processCompleteRosters.py 2012_processed_waivermoves.txt 2012_raw_currentrosters.txt > 2012_processed_currentrosters.txt

+Or you can run it easily by just running the m0m0bowl.bat file and it'll do it all for you.

 NOTE: Yes, the file names are complete pain in the ass, but better too descriptive than no idea what they do at all.

 processDraft.py